cpezzell180/playing_with_local_llm/README.md

 - **Supported Formats**: TXT, MD, PDF, DOCX, PPTX, XLS/XLSX, HTML, CSV, and Images (with OCR)

 **🌐 Add from URL**
-- **Fetch Web Content**: Add content directly from web pages by entering a URL
+- **Fetch Web Content**: Add content directly from web pages or PDF documents by entering a URL
-- **Automatic Text Extraction**: Extracts and cleans text content from HTML pages
+- **Automatic Text Extraction**: Extracts and cleans text content from HTML pages and PDF documents
+- **PDF Support**: Automatically detects and processes PDF files from URLs (same as file upload)
-- **Link Crawling**: Optionally follow and ingest links found on the page
+- **Link Crawling**: Optionally follow and ingest links found on HTML pages
   - Enable "Follow and ingest links found on the page" to crawl multiple pages
   - Set maximum crawl depth (1-5): controls how many levels deep to follow links
   - Option to restrict crawling to the same domain only
+- **Stop Ingestion**: Cancel long-running crawl operations mid-process
+  - "Stop Ingestion" button appears when crawling multiple pages
+  - Gracefully stops after processing the current URL
+  - Preserves already-processed content
 - **Real-time Processing**: Fetches, extracts, chunks, and indexes content automatically
 - **Persistent Storage**: URLs are stored with their content and can be refreshed later
 - **Last Fetched Timestamp**: Track when content was last retrieved from each URL